TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.7.md

 ---

-Lo, then would I wander far off, I would lodge in the wilderness. {{Selah
+Behold, then I would wander far off.
+I would lodge in the wilderness."
+Selah.